murtex/cdp/apps/klein/README.md

 Import data
 -----------

-- this application assumes that raw data are stored in the paradigm of [Psychtoolbox](http://psychtoolbox.org/) with well-featured WAV-recordings and dedicated CSV-logfiles
+- this application specifically assumes that raw data are stored in the paradigm of [Psychtoolbox](http://psychtoolbox.org/) with well-featured WAV-recordings and dedicated CSV-logfiles
 - additionally it depends on hand-labeled annotations in XLSX-format
 - [`convert.m`](https://github.com/murtex/cdp/blob/maria/apps/klein/convert.m) reads these raw triads and transforms them into framework's format
 - [`sync.m`](https://github.com/murtex/cdp/blob/maria/apps/klein/sync.m) corrects any temporal misalignment between logfiles and recordings